MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 <span id="_Toc498615780" class="anchor"></span>

 We recommend that you complete the steps in this chapter before you upgrade your system.
 Be sure to follow the instructions on how to prepare your data in [Chapter 3, Data preparation](#_Data_preparation) before preparing your system.
-After you’ve completed the steps in this chapter, see [Installing Microsoft Dynamics GP (first computer)](#_Install_Microsoft_Dynamics) on page 31 for instructions to upgrade Microsoft Dynamics GP.
+After you’ve completed the steps in this chapter, see [Installing [!INCLUDE[prodshort](../includes/prodshort.md)] (first computer)](#_Install_Microsoft_Dynamics) on page 31 for instructions to upgrade [!INCLUDE[prodshort](../includes/prodshort.md)].

 This chapter contains the following sections: